sean3546/hello-world/README.md

 # hello-world
-My first repository on GItHub
+My name is Sean and this is my first repository on GItHub